communitypoweredbydlot/community-website/content/en/JoinOurTeam.md

 **Attributions**

 * Develop, implement and manage our social media strategy;
-* Create and publish relevant, original, engaging content;
+* Create and publish relevant, original and engaging content;
 * Manage and oversee social media content;
 * Suggest and implement new features to develop brand awareness, like promotions and competitions;
 * Measure the success of every social media campaign;